Far Sector: Plot summary

 The chamber is suddenly rocked by an explosion.
-Lumir, the Council's seneshall and an anti-Exploit supporter, states that it is an antibomb (small weapons of mass destruction that release antimatter pulses) and more will go off all over the City if the referendum servers don't come back online.
+Lumir, the Council's seneschal and an anti-Exploit supporter, states that it is an antibomb (small weapons of mass destruction that release antimatter pulses) and more will go off all over the City if the referendum servers don't come back online.
 Since the illegal weapons are powerful enough to destroy the solar radiation-blocking shields that surround the City, Marth begs Glory to call off her coup so citizens don't resort to wiping themselves out to be free of the Exploit.
 Glory, certain that @At can survive the bombings, severely injures Marth and continues.
 Jo damages a projector, preventing Glory from being able to manifest physically to make it difficult for her to command the military.
 Meanwhile, An's rebel group and members of the CEPD fight the military to protect the screen generators while the digital @At prevent Glory from launching a cyberattack.
 Marth reveals that he used the money he made from selling Switchoff to hire the remainders of the Cloud Kratocracy as a contingency plan since he suspected Glory to be planning something.

 Jo goes to fight off the Kratocracy fleet.
 The Widening Chasm, a City spaceship, is shooting at the City, so she damages and enters it.
 She meets with the captain, Marth's sister Minec.
 Jo asks CanHaz to broadcast their conversion to the surrounding ships, then criticizes Minec for her willingness to follow Glory's orders.
 Minec responds that she is only acting logically, as the situation of the City is completely out of control.
 Jo states that the City's problem isn't rooted in emotion, but rather the distribution of power, and fighting for order rather than justice isn't making the world a better place.
 Minec, agreeing with Jo, declares a ceasefire.

 The servers come back online allowing voting to be completed; the referendum passes with a clear majority in favor of ending the Exploit, and the Council honors the result.
 Glory is imprisoned and awaiting trial for treason while Stump is forced out of the Council.
 Marth, being the only council member left, has his resignation postponed.
 New councilors will be elected within three months.
 Plans for the gradual transition off of the Exploit are being made.
 Jo and Syzn (the latter trying Switchoff for the first time) have a picnic together.
 When Jo returns to her apartment, CanHaz gives her a letter from her father back on Earth.
 Jo reminisces on her time in the City, realizing how much she loves it and wonders what her next six months assigned there will be like.
 The story concludes with her reciting the Green Lantern Oath.